 When are we are over refactoring it or not doing enough?
 What are the consequences of both extremes?
 Most importantly, what impacts our decisions to when refactor and how much?

-Too little means hammer another nail in the code and it’s done.
+Too little means hammer another nail in the code.
 It is the fastest and simplest thing to do, until it’s not.
 One of the ideas behind Waterfall software development was to get it right the first time, thus change would not be need.
 We all know how it turned out.

 If you have been long enough in Software Development, you know everything is constantly changing.
 It is the reason behind Iterative approaches and at the core of every Agile methodology.
 We usually don’t get it right at first, because we are just humans.
 Even if we could, no one knows the future.
 Developing Software is to continuously try to hit a moving target.

 Changing code is an unavoidable activity.
-Doing the least possible effort will result in increasing technical debt, unhealthy code base and ultimately a Legacy System : every little change is a headache, the odds of introducing new bugs tremendous.
+Doing the least possible effort will result in increasing technical debt, make codebase more unhealthy and ultimately turn it into a Legacy System : every little change is a headache, the odds of introducing new bugs tremendous.
 No one likes to work on a Legacy system.
 Productivity is close to none.

 On the other extreme, we could rewrite the whole application every time we wanted to make a change.
 Just start all over again, from scratch.
 We developers would love that: always a greenfield project.
 It seems totally crazy, but it happened quite often.
 Remember Microsoft releasing a whole new Windows version every couple of years?